 Vernal is a medium-sized city located in the state of Utah.
 With a population of 10,557 people and six associated neighborhoods, Vernal is the 63rd largest community in Utah.

-Vernal is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Vernal does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Vernal with college degrees is slightly lower than the national average of 21.84% for all communities.
 14.57% of adults in Vernal have a bachelor's degree or advanced degree.